mattbierner/khepri/README.md

 Use an explicit undefined value instead.

 ### Object Literal Trailing Comma
-Object literals may not have trailing comma.
+Object literals may not have a trailing comma.

 ### In Operator
 The in operator is not supported, but 'in' remains a reserved word and is used